A well-crafted buyer persona can provide tremendous structure and opportunity for your company.

 Smarketing is the alignment between your sales and marketing teams, created through shared goals and executed through a collaborative strategy.

 The better you are at smarketing, the lower your cost of customer acquisition will be.
-This means increased leads and more closed deals at a cheaper price!
+This means increased leads and more closed deals at a lower price.
 Here are a few facts every salesperson needs to keep top-of-mind when discussing marketing.

 You need marketing to tell a story